Does My Child Have an Emotional or Behavioral Disorder?

 What to Look for If You Suspect an Emotional or Behavioral Disorder

-Among all the dilemmas facing a parent of a child with emotional disorders or behavioral problems, the first question-whether the child's behavior is sufficiently different to require a comprehensive psychological evaluation by professionals-may be the most troublesome of all.
+Among all the dilemmas facing a parent of a child with emotional disorders or behavioral problems, the first question-whether the child's behavior is sufficiently different to require a comprehensive psychological evaluation by professionals may be the most troublesome of all.
 Even when a child exhibits negative behaviors, members of a family may not all agree on whether the behaviors are serious.
 For instance, children who have frequent, severe temper outbursts or who destroy toys may appear to have a serious problem to some parents, while others see the same behavior as asserting independence or showing leadership skills.

 Every child faces emotional difficulties from time-to-time, as do adults.
 Feelings of sadness or loss and extremes of emotions are part of growing up.
 Conflicts between parents and children are also inevitable as children struggle from the "terrible two' s" through adolescence to develop their own identities.
 These are normal changes in behavior due to growth and development.
 Such problems can be more common in times of change for the family - the death of a grandparent or family member, a new child, a move to the city.
 Generally, these kinds of problems tend to fade on their own or with limited visits to a counselor or other mental health professional as children adjust to the changes in their lives.
 At times, however, some children may develop inappropriate emotional and behavioral responses to situations in their lives that persist over time.